Bahrain: Shouting in the Dark: Reception

 It's clear that in Qatar there are those who don't want anything good for Bahrain.
 And this film on Al Jazeera English is the best example of this inexplicable hostility.

-Rumours also developed on the internet of the Bahraini intention to cut off relations with Qatar; however this was denied by Bahrain's foreign ministry.
+Rumours also spread online that Bahrain intended to sever relations with Qatar over the film; however this was denied by Bahrain's foreign ministry.
 The film was finally re-broadcast on 11 August and was followed by a discussion with the first deputy chairman of the Consultative Council of Bahrain Jamal Fakhro as the pro-government guest.

 Awards

 Bahrain: Shouting in the Dark has won seven major journalism, film and television awards: